ethercreative/seo/README.md

 - [ ] Add support for Routes.

 ## Changelog

+### 1.2.3
+- Added Craft Commerce product types to Sitemap.
+- Sitemap and Redirects are now stored in their own database tables, fixing the issue with the ~194 limit.

 ### 1.1.3
 - Fixed #15 - Fixed bug where global settings undefined on new install